 Let’s say that you want to buy DocuSign shares, but you feel that the current market price is too high at $263.

-What you can do is that you can sell put options on DocuSign.
+What you can do is you can sell put options on DocuSign.

 If I ask you, would you be more willing to buy DocuSign shares at $230 or even $210?

-Your answer would mostly likely be yes because you would be buying the shares at a more than 10% discount of the current price.
+Your answer would most likely be yes because you would be buying the shares at a more than 10% discount of the current price.

-What is more, you get paid to wait and buy the shares a discount.
+What is more, you get paid to wait and buy the shares at a discount.

 Too good to be true?

-Personally, I am a huge fan of selling put options to acquire my favourite shares as well as earning some extra income.
+Personally, I am a huge fan of selling put options to acquire my favorite shares as well as earning some extra income.

-When you sell this put options, you will immediately get paid $373.
+When you sell these put options, you will immediately get paid $373.